Wagarimisganu-github/EtM_telegram_data_pipeline/README.md

-# Ethiopian Medical Data Warehouse
+# Telegram Data Pipeline

 ## Overview
-This project builds a comprehensive data warehouse for Ethiopian medical business data scraped from Telegram channels.
+This project builds a comprehensive data pipeline for Ethiopian medical business data scraped from Telegram channels.
 It includes data scraping, cleaning, transformation, object detection using YOLO, and a FastAPI interface for data access.

 ## Features
 - Telegram channel scraping for medical business data